Suanlianmang/somesocialmedia/README.md

 # somesocialmedia

-A Project to make a some kind of social media.
+A Project to make some kind of social media.
 A parody of social media.